Redeemer

 of your psalms.

-My semen is acid to your tongues.
+My seed is acid to your tongues.

 My word, a new sun.